-- If the camera detects a person's face, the camera will focus on that person (face detection: 🛄 24). - If more than one face is recognized, the camera focuses on the face closest to the camera. - If no faces are recognized, focus will be on the center of the screen. - Digital zoom is not available.
+- If more than one face is recognized, the camera focuses on the face closest to the camera. - If no faces are recognized, focus will be on the center of the screen. - Digital zoom is not available.

 ^{1} Flash mode is set to fill flash with slow sync and red-eye reduction, and cannot be changed.